yu-linn/assignment-1-404-brain-not-found/README.md

 **Project Proposal:**

 Our website will allow the user to efficiently analyze news headlines of their desired topics and view sentiment information about whether the news is overall positive or negative.
-The user will be able to subscribe to multiple topics to track their sentiment and reputation from different news sources.
+The user can create an account and sign into our web application.
+They will be able to subscribe to multiple topics to track their sentiment and reputation from different news sources.
 The website will also provide links leading to the full article if the user wishes to read it.
+This website will be useful for users who would like to know the trends of what to invest in (cryptocurrency, stocks).
+Businesses that would like to know how their business is doing or collect data can also use our website.
+In general, the data provided by this application will be useful for many users.

 We accomplish this using two APIs: News API and IBM Watson API.
 Using the News API, we will collect headlines and brief information about the specific topic from various news sources.
 Using IBM Watson API for natural language understanding, we plan on using the sentiment analysis feature to analyze the news headlines and descriptions about the topics.

+**Team Members:**
+- **Name:** Yushan Lin **Student #:** 1001713336

 **APIs to use**
 - https://newsapi.org/